LQRS: Learned Query Re-optimization Framework for Spark SQL: Decision Model

 For the critic, our goal is to minimize the bias of the evaluated state value $v_\phi(s)$ and the ground truth state value $v_\pi(s)$, so we use the MSE loss function to optimize the critic's parameters $w$:

 We observe that the policy gradient for updating the actor depends on $q$ (calculated from the critic's state values), while the critic's update gradient relies on $v_\pi$ (determined by the actor's current policy).

-As shown in Alg.~\ref{alg:ppo}, this bootstrapping interaction allows both components to progressively improve through repeated optimization iterations, where $\gamma$ is set to 1 for simplicity.
+As shown in Algorithm~\ref{alg:ppo}, this bootstrapping interaction allows both components to progressively improve through repeated optimization iterations, where $\gamma$ is set to 1 for simplicity.

 From the above analysis, we see that the critic evaluates \emph{each individual action} taken by the actor, providing feedback that is $k$ times denser than that of end-to-end reward methods.
 When the actor makes a suboptimal decision (e.g., selecting an inefficient join order), it receives immediate feedback via the critic's updated state value, without needing to wait for the entire query to complete.
 Which means even if subsequent actions compensate for earlier mistakes (e.g., correcting a bad join order later in the plan), the initial suboptimal action still receives its own critical feedback.
 This ensures that every action contributes to policy updates, not just the final outcome.